COVID-19 pandemic in Maine: Community colleges

 On March 12, 2020, Southern Maine Community College (SMCC) chose to extend its Spring Break and on March 17, 2020, the decision was made to move all courses to an online format, close residence halls, and cancel all gatherings of more than ten people.
 Students will be allowed to convert letter grades into pass/fail grades at the end of the term.
 On April 1, 2020, the President of SMCC, Joe Cassidy, made the decision to host a virtual commencement ceremony.
 SMCC will also hold all summer classes online.
 Short-term workforce training including an online pharmacy technician training and professional education online licenses in areas such as business, data analysis, finance, and human resources were also made available by SMCC to those impacted by the pandemic.

 Eastern Maine Community College (EMCC) announced an extended spring break on March 13, 2020.
 On March 16, 2020, EMCC dining halls were closed for in-person dining, the number of students allowed to be in common areas such as the library and student center was limited, student housing was closed, and the decision was made to move courses online.
 Central Maine Community College (CMCC) announced an extension of spring break on March 12, 2020, closing of non-academic services on March 16, 2020, and movement to online courses on March 17, 2020.
 CMCC announced that all summer classes will be online on April 16, 2020, and informed students of financial assistance available through the Federal CARES Act on May 20, 2020.

 On March 12, 2020, Kennebec Valley Community College (KVCC) announced a spring break extension.
 KVCC updated students on the movement to online course formats on March 18, 2020, and announced on March 31, 2020, that commencement plans would be modified.

 York County Community College (YCCC) had moved all classes online as of March 17, 2020 and on May 20, 2020, announced a postponement of their spring 2020 commencement ceremony.
 On March 15, 2021, they announced the York County '21 Promise, a full tuition scholarship for high school seniors that had taken concurrent courses at the college for students in the class of 2021 effected by the pandemic.
 On March 26, 2021, they announced a return to in person and on campus learning in the fall semester for some classes.

 Northern Maine Community College (NMCC) discontinued face-to-face classroom instruction on March 18, 2020, and also canceled their spring 2020 commencement ceremony.
 On April 12, 2020, NMCC began enrolling students in four free online healthcare career path training programs to address pandemic workforce needs.
-Washington County Community College moved all their courses online as of March 17, 2020.

 The Maine Community College System hosted fall classes online or in person, or a combination of both formats.